jon-harper/jon-harper.github.io/docs/abs/about.md

 4. Air filtration or venting; and
 5. Benefit from uniform air temperature.

-Of this list, the #4 and #5 require an enclosure and #3 typically needs one.
+Of the list above, #4 and #5 require an enclosure and #3 typically needs one.

 Note that the last item, uniform air temperature, is *not* related to using a part cooling fan; instead, it refers to using fans to evenly distribute heat around the print environment.
 This is largely beneficial when printing larger parts that may otherwise cool unevenly.